Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Sample Output

-In addition to the automated business transaction and health rule configuration features that ConfigMyApp provides, it also creates a dynamic dashboard as shown below.
-The server and database monitoring health configurations are optional items.
-Refer to the <a href="https://appdynamics.github.io/ConfigMyApp/#configuring-input-parameters"> configuring input parameters</a> for details.
+Besides the automated business transaction and health rule configuration features, ConfigMyApp can provide the ability to create a dynamic dashboard as shown below.
+The server visibility and database monitoring health rule configurations are optional items.
+Refer to the <a href="https://appdynamics.github.io/ConfigMyApp/#configuring-input-parameters"> configuring input parameters</a> for more details.

 ![dashboard](https://user-images.githubusercontent.com/2548160/87234207-bec8e800-c3c6-11ea-9858-c857fb0b7470.png)

-Note that the branding which consists of the logo and the background image can be easily changed by copying your custom images into the `branding` folder in the root directory.
+Note that the branding; which consists of the logo and the background image, can be easily changed by copying your own chosen custom images into the `branding` folder in the root directory.
 Refer to the <a href="https://appdynamics.github.io/ConfigMyApp/#branding"> branding section</a> for further details.

 ## Configuring input parameters

-ConfigMyApp accepts arguments from 3 (combined) sources - runtime, environment variables and the config.json file, where runtime parameters have precedence over environment variables, and environment variables have precedence configuration `JSON` file.
+ConfigMyApp accepts arguments from the following 3 (combined) sources:- runtime, environment variables and `config.json` file

-In summary, the order of parameter precedence is as follows:
+The order of parameter precedence is as follows:-

  1. Runtime parameters
  2. Environment variables
  3. Configuration file `config.json`

+So in summary, runtime parameters have precedence over environment variables, and environment variables have precedence over configuration `JSON` file.

 Note that mandatory parameters need to be provided in any (and not all) of the three configuration methods listed above for ConfigMyApp to be able to start.